-The sub-fund actively invests mainly in bond, notes and other fixed income and floating rate secured or unsecured investments issued by corporations and denominated in EUR.
+The sub-fund invests mainly in bond, notes and other fixed income and floating rate secured or unsecured investments issued by corporations and denominated in EUR.
 The credit quality covers the range from AAA to BBB- (Standard & Poor's Rating) respective from Aaa to Baa3 (Moody's Rating).
-The objective is to achieve an excess performance relative to the Bloomberg Barclays Euro Aggregate Corporate 500MM Index (the "benchmark").